-- Perform conceptual site layouts for sloped portions of the TEA to determine optimal finished ground elevations. - Refine the Metro inventory of upland and wetland habitat conditions. - Continue dialog with Clean Water Services regarding the effect of sensitive areas and • vegetated corridors. - Factor wetlands into road alignment and site layout decisions.
-Mitigate wetlands as needed. - Consider power line and pipeline locations for site, roadway, and infrastructure layouts. - Lay out roadways and infrastructure to maximize developable area. - Facilitate annexation and development discussions with property owners. • - Hold policy discussions on annexation assistance, incentives, and minimum area or parcel mix for annexation. - Construct an east-west collector street. - Limit access points on Tualatin-Sherwood Road. - Widen roadways in advance of or in conjunction with development. . - Coordinate with TriMet to provide transit service to the TEA. - Preserve large lots and explore options to aggregate parcels. - Consider parcel aggregation policies as conditions of annexation. • - Encourage property owners to collaborate on the sale and development of their properties. - Explore creation of an urban renewal district. - Establish an agreement with the City of Tualatin to perform cooperative marketing efforts.
+- Perform conceptual site layouts for sloped portions of the TEA to determine optimal finished ground elevations. - Refine the Metro inventory of upland and wetland habitat conditions. - Continue dialog with Clean Water Services regarding the effect of sensitive areas and vegetated corridors. - Factor wetlands into road alignment and site layout decisions.
+Mitigate wetlands as needed. - Consider power line and pipeline locations for site, roadway, and infrastructure layouts. - Lay out roadways and infrastructure to maximize developable area. - Facilitate annexation and development discussions with property owners. - Hold policy discussions on annexation assistance, incentives, and minimum area or parcel mix for annexation. - Construct an east-west collector street. - Limit access points on Tualatin-Sherwood Road. - Widen roadways in advance of or in conjunction with development. - Coordinate with TriMet to provide transit service to the TEA. - Preserve large lots and explore options to aggregate parcels. - Consider parcel aggregation policies as conditions of annexation. - Encourage property owners to collaborate on the sale and development of their properties. - Explore creation of an urban renewal district. - Establish an agreement with the City of Tualatin to perform cooperative marketing efforts. - Identify and construct key transportation and infrastructure projects. - Continue discussions with Oregon Asphaltic Paving LLC/Tigard Sand and Gravel regarding the timing of quarry reclamation activities. - Ensure that capital improvement plans sequence projects to facilitate phased build-out. - Pursue a wide variety of financing options. - Evaluate policy considerations including industrial design standards, financial incentives, and special development review processes.

-- Identify and construct key transportation and infrastructure projects. - Ensure that capital improvement plans sequence projects to facilitate phased build-out. - Pursue a wide variety of financing options. - Evaluate policy considerations including industrial design standards, financial incentives, and special development review processes. - Promote projects widely. - Organize property owners. - Sponsor designation of subareas as regionally significant industrial sites. - Conduct an urban renewal feasibility study. - Implement the Targeted Marketing Strategy outlined in Chapter 6: - Perform branding activities - Develop marketing materials - .
-Identify key individuals to champion outreach efforts - Develop a standard presentation template - Pursue outreach to target industry sectors
+- Promote projects widely. - Organize property owners. - Sponsor designation of subareas as regionally significant industrial sites. - Conduct an urban renewal feasibility study. - Implement the Targeted Marketing Strategy outlined in Chapter 6: - · Perform branding activities - · Develop marketing materials - · Identify key individuals to champion outreach efforts - · Develop a standard presentation template - · Pursue outreach to target industry sectors